pdjr-signalk/pdjr-skplugin-switchlogic/README.md

 Operands in input expression refer to paths in the Signal K tree and values appearing on these paths become the boolean values over which the expression is applied.
-Signal K data with values 0 and 1 (like switches) can be used directly in an expression, but other values must be mapped to 0 and 1 using some comparison test.
+In the plugin boolean values are represented as 0 (false) and 1 (true) which allows Signal K switch state values to be used directly in an expression, but other path values must be mapped to 0 and 1 using a comparison test.
-At the time of writing the only test available is equality.

-And, or and not operators can be used to build arbitrarily complex conditions, for example:
+'and', 'or' and 'not' operators can be used to build arbitrarily complex conditions, for example:
 ```
 1. 'electrical.switches.bank.0.1.state'\
 2. '[0,1]'\
-3. '[0,1] and (not [1,2])'
+3. '[0,1] and (not [1,2])'\
-4. 'electrical.venus.acSource:battery'
+4. 'electrical.venus.acSource:battery'\
+5. 'tanks.wasteWater.0.currentLevel:gt:0.7 and [0,6]'
 ```

 There is a full explanation of input expression syntax below.

 __Output target__ [output]\
-This required string property specifies the Signal K path that should be updated dependent upon the value of *input expression* and, if 0 and 1 are inappropriate, also the values that should be used in the update.
+This required string property specifies the Signal K path that should be updated dependent upon the value of *input expression* and also the values that should be used in the update.
+There are a few alternative notations.

+1. __[__[*b*__,__]*c*__]__

+   Use a put request to update the specified switch path with the value of *input expression* (either 0 or 1)

+   A full Signal K switch path is derived from this short-form in the way described above.

+    will be output to the specified switch path as a Signal K put request.

 For example:
 ```
 1. "[15,3]"\